bfortuner/ml-glossary/docs/glossary.rst

 .. _glossary_algorithm:

 Algorithm
-  A method, function, or series of instructions used to generate a machine learning glossary_model_.
+  A method, function, or series of instructions used to generate a machine learning :ref:`model <glossary_model>`.
 Examples include linear regression, decision trees, support vector machines, and neural networks.

 .. _glossary_attribute: